jeremyfa/bind/README.md

 haxelib run bind objc NSSomeObjcHeader.h --namespace some::namespace --package some.haxe.pack --objc-prefix NS
 ```

-Nothing is written to disk.
+Nothing is written to disk by default.
 The output is simply returned by the command.
-You can add a ``--json`` argument to get output as JSON (file paths and contents), in order to integrate this into your own tool.
+You can add a ``--json`` argument to get output as JSON (file paths and contents), in order to integrate this into your own tool or add ``--export your/export/path`` to let _bind_ save files to this _export_ directory.

-The generated code exposes one ore more classes to Haxe from the parsed Objective-C header.
-For now, you must define yourself header include paths or copy support files (from bind's `support/` directory) to build it.

-An option to generate fully standalone classes that add correct build config flags to hxcpp is planned.
+Note that _bind_ library is not a full _Objective-C to Haxe converter_ nor.
+Its approach is pragmatic and is intended to be used on a **clean and portable subset of Objective-C header syntax** that acts as a public bridge/interface to all your native iOS API.

+Check out an example of [bound Objective-C header](https://github.com/jeremyfa/bind/blob/master/sample/ios/project.ios/IosSample/AppNativeInterface.h) that you can use as reference to see which subset of Objective-C can be handled by _bind_.
+This file can be tested with the provided sample iOS/Objective-C project.

+## Sample iOS/Objective-C Project

+You can check out [The iOS Sample project](https://github.com/jeremyfa/bind/tree/master/sample/ios) which contains:

+ * A _Haxe_ project that can be compiled with ``build.hxml``
+ * An Xcode project configured to build haxe files to C++, generate bindings and run the result as an iOS App
+ * Scripts (used by Xcode project) to compile C++ to iOS binaries, to generate bindings

+This will obviously only work on a mac, with haxe, bind library and xcode properly installed.

 _That's all you can do for now, but there is more to come (see roadmap below)._